Maybe you’re a brick and mortar business, like a boutique, restaurant, or bar.

 We’re talking about sites like Bing, Facebook, Yahoo, Foursquare, Superpages, etc.

-Then, one-by-one, create accounts and add and optimize your business information, just like you did for Google My Business.
+Then, one-by-one, create accounts and add and optimize your business information, just like you did for Google Business Profile.

 Sound like a lot of work?
 Let us do it all for you!